dbratsun/ngrx-course-test1/README.md

 # Angular University

-This project was based on Angular University ngrx-course
+This project was based on Angular University ngrx-course  - current lesson 42

 # NgrxCourseTest1